COVID-19 Current Updates NT

-Applications for the 2022 Osteopathy Australia Research Foundation Grant Scheme are now CLOSED.
-The Osteopathy Australia research grants aim to promote, encourage, and support research that advances osteopathy.
+Applications for the 2023 Osteopathy Australia Research Foundation Grant Scheme are now CLOSED.
+The grants aim to promote, encourage and support research that advances osteopathy.

 Project grants are valued at up to $12,500 each.
 Project funding is granted for research projects that can achieve a tangible outcome within 24 months of receipt of grant funds.